nikki4944/Final_Project/README.md

 ## Project Overview

 For the final project, the team performed an analysis of housing data for Montgomery County, Marland, from January 2016 through September 2021.
-The data was analyzed to see if any trends could be detected in the data that might have been interrrupted by the COVID-19 pandemic.
+The data was analyzed to see if any trends could be detected in the data that might have been impacted by the COVID-19 pandemic.
 Finally, a supervised machine learning model was built to determine if housing prices could be predicted based on the collected real estate information.

 The data consisted of a .csv file obatined from the real estate MLS database which provided comprehensive housing information for each home sold in Montgomery County over the past five years.
 The information in the .csv file was parred down to contain the core elements determined by the group to be most relevant to the analysis.